-Since my PhD collapsed I’ve been out of action on the making front, so I’ve taken some time to clear my head and now I’m getting the urge to make stuff again.
+Since my PhD collapsed I’ve was out of action on the making front.
+I’ve taken some time to clear my head and now I’m getting the urge to create things again.
 It’s coming on strong and the problem is when this happens I get dozens of ideas at once, and then I start them all at once, so it all falls apart pretty quickly!

 To get past this I’ve resolved to take the path of the the self-indulgent project dev blog.
 Whatever happens on dev days gets written, the good bits and the bad bits – and there are a lot of bad bits.
 I’m hoping that this will give me a healthier perspective on ‘failure’ days where I’m going in circles making an API that it turns out I didn’t need, or when I get one of those days where Windows/installers failing seems to waste a whole day *

 So for starters, here’s what went well today.
 I drove up to Nottingham to get myself a signal generator I can gut to make a music interface.
 Here’s whats I gots: